Solomon Byrd: USC

 Byrd would initially decide to transfer to Georgia Tech but would later change his commitment to USC.
 In week two Byrd had two sacks, in a win over Stanford.
 In week three, Byrd made his first career start where he made four tackles with two being for a loss, and a sack where he forced a fumble, and recovered it, as he helped USC beat Fresno State.
 Byrd finished the 2022 season with 28 tackles with 7.5 being for a loss, four sacks, a pass deflection, two fumble recoveries, and a forced fumble.

 Professional career

 Byrd was selected by the Houston Texans in the seventh round (238th overall) of the 2024 NFL draft.
 He was waived on August 27, 2024, and re-signed to the practice squad.
 Byrd signed a reserve/future contract with Houston on January 21, 2025.

 On August 26, 2025, Byrd was waived by the Texans as part of final roster cuts, and re-signed to the practice squad.
+On December 3, he was signed to the active roster.
+Byrd was waived on December 29 and re-signed to the practice squad.
+On January 20, 2026, he signed a reserve/futures contract with Houston.

+On August 30, 2026, Byrd was waived/injured by the Texans.